sp90/chopstick.ts/README.md

 Important to know is, this is not aiming to be a drop in replacement for express this aims to be a slim framework that works super will in the 🥟 bun ecosystem.

-It is though very inspired by the express syntax so its easy to adopt, currently solo working on the project but are open to PR's - besides that documentation testing is coming
+It is though very inspired by the express syntax so its easy to adopt, currently solo working on the project but are open to PR's - besides that documentation & unit tests are coming

 ```sh
 # Install package